 A Hidden Agenda?

-- three compositions were played
+- The program featured three compositions

 - Suite No.3 from Respighi’s “Antiche danze e arie per liuto“(four movements, though)

 - Prokofiev’s Piano Concerto No.3, with three movements